50 Ways to Make Reading Fun for Children

 - Find Letters - Look for letters as you drive in the car.
 Ask your child if they can find anything outside that starts with the “sss” sound.
 Relating sounds and letters to words is an important part of literacy, especially for younger children.

-- Bookstore - Take your child to a bookstore and let them browse the children’s section.
+- Take your Child to a Bookstore - Let them browse the children’s section.
 Then have them help you pick out a grown-up book.

 Now that you know some ways to make reading exciting, which tips will you use to make reading fun for your child?